-1. First, delete the helm release.
-This deletes all resources that were created by helm to make your jupyterhub.
+1. First, delete the Helm release.
+This deletes all resources that were created by Helm for your JupyterHub deployment.

-'''

 helm delete <YOUR-HELM-RELEASE-NAME> --purge

-'''

-2. Next, delete the namespace the hub was installed in.
+2. Next, delete the Kubernetes namespace the hub was installed in.
 This deletes any disks that may have been created to store user's data, and any IP addresses that may have been provisioned.

-'''

 kubectl delete namespace <YOUR-NAMESPACE>

-'''

-2.4.2 Google Cloud Platform
+3.3.2 Google Cloud Platform

-- 1. Perform the steps in Delete the helm namespace.
-These cloud provider agnostic steps will delete the helm chart and delete the hub's namespace.
+- 1. Perform the steps in Delete the helm release.
+These cloud provider agnostic steps will delete the Helm release and the Kubernetes namespace.
 This must be done before proceeding. - 2.
-Delete the kubernetes cluster.
+Delete the Kubernetes cluster.
 You can list all the clusters you have.

-'''

 gcloud container clusters list

-'''